Louise Glover: 2002–2005: modelling work for British newspapers and magazines

 Glover began getting paid modelling work in 2002.
-She became known as a glamour model, appearing topless in British lad mags, including FHM, Bizarre, Maxim, Loaded, and tabloids News Of The World, The Sun and Daily Star.
+She became known as a glamour model, appearing topless in British lad mags, including FHM, Bizarre, Maxim, Loaded, and tabloids News Of The World, The Sun, and Daily Star.
 She was featured in TV shows and documentaries including Dream Team, National IQ Test, and Blaggers.
-She has also appeared as a clothing model, for Ed Hardy clothing, Sex Symbol denim wear, Austin Reed ladies wear, and on front covers, photo shoots and interviews for magazines in South America, USA, Canada, Spain, Sweden, Germany, Russia, South Africa, and Australia.
+She has also appeared as a clothing model, for Ed Hardy clothing, Sex Symbol denim wear, Austin Reed ladies wear, and on front covers, photo shoots, and interviews for magazines in South America, USA, Canada, Spain, Sweden, Germany, Russia, South Africa, and Australia.

-Glover continued to support Raleigh International after her modelling success, raising funds for the group, and traveling to Malaysia in 2004 to help build a footbridge and teach English to residents of a remote village.
+Glover continued to support Raleigh International after her modelling success, raising funds for the group, and traveling to Malaysia in 2004 to help build another school and teach English to residents of a remote village.
 She climbed Mount Kinabalu, the highest mountain in Malaysia, to help Raleigh International raise funds.

-In August 2005, Glover was sentenced to 240 hours community service by St Helens magistrates after admitting claiming £14,831 in welfare benefits between August 2002 and November 2004 while posing for newspapers and magazines.
-She stated that she did not know the small and irregular earnings would make a difference to her benefits, and that she had been sometimes too depressed to leave her flat.
-While performing the community service in 2006, she was assaulted twice by a group of girls, one attack leaving her with a broken nose.
-This cost her a month of modelling work, and contributed to her depression, but also to her taking kickboxing classes to learn to defend herself.

-2005–: Playboy, Penthouse, photography, and career diversification
+2005–2012: Playboy, Penthouse, photography, and career diversification

-Glover says appearing in Playboy magazine was an important goal for her ever since becoming a glamour model.
-She met publisher Hugh Hefner during a photo shoot in Los Angeles, when she was 21.
-He offered her a test shoot, and she visited the Playboy Mansion.
+Glover met Playboy publisher Hugh Hefner during a photo shoot in Los Angeles, when she was 21.
 Glover appeared on the cover of Playboy Vixens magazine in January 2006, in the "Top 100 Sexiest Playboy Models" 2006 pictorial special edition, and won Playboy Special Editions Model of the Year 2006; she was the first British winner.
-To celebrate her success, she was portrayed on the cover and inside a special edition of Playboy Lingerie, which she calls possibly her favourite magazine cover.

 Glover became the UK's Penthouse "Pet of the Month" for March 2007 after posing for a celebrity cover and 10 page feature.
 She has appeared in the American edition of Playboy magazine for September 2007, and on the cover of Playboy France.
-Her beauty pageants also continued, and after three tries, she won Miss Hawaiian Tropic UK 2007, and competed in the international finals in Las Vegas, Nevada.